gyom/hmmmix-soft/README.txt

 %%% 2.
 Installation procedure  %%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+% This procedure was tested on Mac OSX 10.5.8 with Matlab R2008b
+% and on Linux (Open Suse 10.3) with Matlab R2007b.
+% To install this on Windows you need a C compiler because a lot of functions
+% were written in C when vectorization was impossible.
+There is nothing
+% fundamentally related to Linux/Unix in the code that would cause problems,
+% but the compilation method might differ slightly depending on your compiler.
+%
 % For the sake of the discussion, let's assume that you want to install the
 % code for hmmmix-soft code into the directory
 % /home/gyom/.matlab/work/hmmsoft